wi1k1n/qavm/README.md

 * Start/Stop/IsRunning processes API should include checking the already running processes, being able to "attach" to them (i.e. control them even if not executed from QAVM)

 * Add API for having "context", which ties together different software aspects (i.e. having access e.g.. to Settings from within the Tile/TableBuilder or ContextMenu)

+* Keep in mind that the app can technically list everything, hence the executables can be more than one

+* Add API versioning (such that the plugins can declare the minimal supported API and report it instead of crashing)

 * Unpack the built-in plugins on first startup (no installers please!)